andrewjlee0/powerlifting/README.md

 ## Exploratory Data Analysis
 * Observed the distributions of continuous variables and the counts of categoricals
-* Created scatterplots of each continuous variable against the DVs, as well as correlation dataframes
+* Created correlation dataframes and scatterplots of each continuous variable against the DVs
-* Created box and violin plots of categorical variables against the DVs, as well as pivot tables
+* Created pivot tables and box and violin plots of categorical variables against the DVs
 * Ran Kruskal-Wallis H-tests to observe if differences exist in the medians

 **Some interesting takeaways (more included in file):**